-In 1999, Spear and Bowen identified four rules that describe the make-up of the lean manufacturing system [6].
+In 1999, Spear and Bowen identified four rules that describe the make-up of the lean manufacturing system.
+(S. Spear and H. K. Bowen, Decoding the DNA of the Toyota Production System (Harvard Business Review, Boston, MA, USA, 1999))

-- Standard work all work must be specified as to content, sequence, timing and outcomes. - Clear relationships and communications every internal customer-supplier connection must be direct with unambiguous ways to send requests and receive responses. - Simple flow the pathway for every product and service must be simple, direct and followed. - Scientific method improvement should be made using scientific methodology, under the guidance of a teacher and at the lowest possible level in the organization.
+- Standard work all work must be specified as to content, sequence, timing and outcomes. - Clear relationships and communications every internal customer-supplier connection must be direct with unambiguous ways to send requests and receive responses.

+- Simple flow the pathway for every product and service must be simple, direct and followed. - Scientific method improvement should be made using scientific methodology, under the guidance of a teacher and at the lowest possible level in the organization.

 They identified the lean manufacturing paradox; the existence of rigidly documented processes that operate in a flexible and adaptable environment.
 It is the combination of being able to perform the simple things right, while also having the ability to change and adapt to customers' demands, which makes lean such a successful improvement methodology and business survival tool.